Haddonfield, New Jersey Revolutionary War Sites

 Map / Directions to all Haddonfield Revolutionary War Sites

-"This house, built in colonial times was used during the Revolutionary War as a guard house for persons suspected of aiding the British cause and brought for trial before The Council of Safety, then meeting in the Indian King."
+This building, which was built before the Revolutionary War, stands across the street from the Indian King Tavern.
+It is now used as office space.
+It is marked by a plaque which explains that "during the Revolutionary War as a guard house for persons suspected of aiding the British cause and brought for trial before the Council of Safety, then meeting in the Indian King."
 [2]

-GREENFIELD HALL
+GREENFIELD HALL / HISTORIC HADDONFIELD MARKER

 Greenfield Hall

-Now the headquarters of the Haddonfield Historical Society
+Headquarters of the Historical Society of Haddonfield

 343 King's Highway East